Departmental Fiscal Oversight

 Division of Finance

-Fiscal oversight is provided to achieve transactions that have been properly authorized, recorded and verified.
+Fiscal oversight is provided to achieve transactions that have been properly authorized, recorded, and verified.
 The frequency and extent of fiscal oversight will vary depending upon the control environment.
-Factors impacting the control environment include: existence of segregation of duties, complexity of the department, extent of prior errors, experience of university employee, and nature of operations.
-Accounting Policies and Procedures Manual (APPM ) 2.25 further discusses internal controls and segregation of duties.
+Factors impacting the control environment include the existence of segregation of duties, complexity of the department, extent of prior errors, the experience of a university employee, and nature of operations.
+UM System Fiscal Policy 21301 further discusses internal controls and segregation of duties.

 Before you begin providing fiscal oversight, it is important to understand the following general items about your department.